sujeetkv/flaskcode/README.md

 ## Integrating flaskcode in your Flask app

-The flaskcode can be integrated in to your own `Flask` app by accessing the blueprint directly in the normal way, e.g.:
+The flaskcode can be integrated in to your own `Flask` app by configuring and registering `flaskcode.blueprint` with your app:

 ```python
 from flask import Flask